bbatsell/phpbb3/README.md

 This fork will be focused on small changes to make phpBB more scalable and highly available.
 Planned features include:

 - CDN settings for static assets
+- More thorough spam detection and handling, on both posts and user profiles
 - Awareness of MySQL master/slave replication, including distributing reads and implementing a read-only mode in order to cope with the write master being unavailable
 - Alternate search plugins